- When selecting computers for your use within the department the following are strongly recommended.

 Ink Jet Printers

-Anyone associated with UCSB with an active netID has access to bot BOX or Google drive as a means to backup their data for free.
+Anyone associated with UCSB with an active netID has access to both BOX or Google drive as a means to store, transport or share UCSB related documents.

 - BOX Drive - Box drive functions as a cloud drive for you to copy files to or from mobile devices, Macs, and Windows.
 Existing accounts that have more than 10gb are unaffected but there is still a 15gb file size maximum.
 As of 2020 new Box accounts are limited to 10gb of total data so if more space is needed they should look at using Google.

-- Google File Stream - Functions as a cloud drive for you to copy files to or from Macs and Windows.
-Google limits the maximum mount of data to you can upload in a 24hr period to 745gb.
+- Google Drive - Functions as a cloud drive for you to copy files to or from Macs and Windows

 - Rclone - Available for Linux users that wish to use BOX (https://rclone.org/box/) or Google (https://rclone.org/drive/) that lack support from their OS to connect to either service.